 Our side is now ahead.
 Victory is just around the corner.

 Karl Marlantes, What it is like to go to War, Grove Press

 Karl Marlantes is a Vietnam War veteran, who in his reflection about the war experience wrote down all his frustration for the strategy of attrition and the whole data collection process supposed to measure its progress – the infamous body count, and the idea that once achieved a certain ratio of causalities, the enemy would have had to surrender.

 Marlantes is hardly alone, and there is a certain consensus that the strategy of attrition, measured by metrics like the body count had been a major element in the American defeat in Vietnam.

-On a personal note, reading Marlantes and other authors of Vietnam war literature, I couldn’t help but thinking about another endeavour, where there is an obsession to quantify certain metrics, with the conviction that these can give the measure of things and help to gauge real progress.
+On a personal note, reading Marlantes and other authors of Vietnam war literature, I couldn’t help but thinking about another endeavour, where there is an obsession to measure certain indicators, with the conviction that these can give the measure of things and help to gauge real progress.